open-telemetry/oteps/text/0155-external-modules.md

 even if this means granting write permissions to the whole repo.
 The goal should be to distribute the load of reviewing PRs and accepting changes as much as possible, while keeping reliability and overall quality of components and fair governance.

-All components in a contrib repository are expected to be included into the Otel Registry following the usual process described above.
+All components in a contrib repository are expected to be included into the OpenTelemetry Registry following the usual process described above.

 We should welcome all contributions and make the inclusion process (including following all our requirements) as easy as possible.
 The goal is to encourage all contributors to include their components into a contrib repo as opposed to hosting them separately.